ALERT - March 23, 2020

 Following guidance from the CDC and recommendations from D.C.
 Public Health in consultation with NPS Public Health Service officers, the Tidal Basin is closed to all vehicular trafic, pedestrians and cyclists as of March 23.
 See more at bit.ly/3dxbPsG.

 ALERT - March 18, 2020

 The Washington Area Metopolitan Transit Authority is urging the public to NOT take Metro to view the cherry blossoms so that limited transit capacity remains available for essential travel (e.g. doctors, nurses, essential governmental functions, etc.).
 The Smithsonian/National Mall station is closed until further notice.

 The blooming of the cherry trees around the Tidal Basin in Washington, D.C. has come to symbolize the natural beauty of our nation's capital city.
 The famous trees, a gift of Japan in 1912, signal Washington's beginning of spring with an explosion of life and color that surrounds the Tidal Basin in a sea of pale pink and white blossoms.
-In 2019, the Tidal Basin Welcome Area of the National Cherry Blossom Festival will be open on the weekends from March 23rd-24th through April 13th-14th.
-The Welcome area will be open the week of peak bloom as well and this will be announced on March 6th.
+In 2020, the Tidal Basin Welcome Area of the National Cherry Blossom Festival will be open on the weekends from (TBD).
 Use this site to help plan your visit!